Solumin/ScriptNScribe/docs/ui_plan.md

     the synchronization process.
 - Switch Results Pane: Given we make available all three panes in the Additional Information section, the user must be able to switch between them!
-- Play: Perform the music!
+- Play: Perform the music.
 - Editor controls: Switching the control scheme and color scheme, for example.

 ## Interacting with Breve and Synthesis